Mini Implants

 How are they placed?

-The standard insertion protocol for mini dental implants calls for four of them to be gently screwed into the front of a patient's lower jaw.
+The standard insertion protocol for mini dental implants calls for them to be gently screwed through the patients gum.
 This is a relatively painless procedure that can be performed by a general dentist, requiring only a mild local anesthesia.

 Once placed, The Mini Implant can be built up four ways:

 As a revolutionary departure from routine dental implant methods, Mini Dental Implants are so narrow they are typically inserted directly through the overlying gum tissue and into the bone underneath.
-Consequently the need to surgically cut and "flap" open the gum tissue, routinely required for standard implant systems, is avoided in most Mini Dental Implant applications.
+Consequently there is no need to surgically cut and "flap" open the gum tissue for most Mini Implant systems, routinely required for standard implant systems.
 As a result, post-insertion patient irritation and soreness is significantly reduced.
 While all dental implants require care during insertion to avoid encroaching on vulnerable nerve, sinus or bony structures, the ultra small width of the mini implants offers a much more comfortable margin of safety.

 Examples of Mini Implants in action: